aagit/ripgrep-edit/README.md

 		 :models '((test :capabilities (gbnf))))
 ```

-The GBNF grammar is used primarily to prevent the model from unifying close snippets by replacing the separator with code from the middle.

-The GBNF grammar does not guarantee that the LLM output will pass all checks and be committed by rg-edit when the file is closed.
-It'd be a misfeature to correct an LLM output that has already gone astray.
-It is intended to provide self-restraint to the model when the edit session is otherwise going well.
+The GBNF grammar enforces deterministic structure around the metadata markers of the rg-edit format.
+The LLM retains the ability to drop irrelevant files or reorder the file sequence, but the filename and its prefix are enforced to have no typos.
+Once inside the snippets, the GBNF grammar emits the "before context" control line (if available) and then grants the LLM free reign to modify snippet content until the LLM emits the "after context" control line or the separator.
+At that point, the GBNF grammar regains control, emits the separator (if not already emitted), and advances to the next snippet.

-If the GBNF grammar is configured to be used during inference, a notice will appear about it in the `*rg-edit*` buffer.
+When the GBNF grammar is enabled during inference, a notification appears in the `*rg-edit*` buffer.

 > ![ripgrep-edit `"usage limit with GBNF"` commit](https://gitlab.com/aarcange/ripgrep-edit-assets/-/raw/main/demo-usage_limit-GBNF.webm)